Worried about NAFTA’s fate, Wynne calls for more trade with China

 She acknowledged, however, that intermingling of China's corporate and party interests could complicate matters for Canada as it contemplates a free-trade agreement with China.

-As if to underscore the point, Ms. Wynne attended a signing ceremony on Friday for the establishment of a $500-million Haichuang high-tech venture fund between Ontario mutual fund dealer Queen Financial Group and two Chinese firms, Funding Investment Management and China Taihe Group.
+As if to underscore the point, Ms. Wynne attended a signing ceremony on Friday for the establishment of a $500-million high-tech venture fund between Ontario mutual fund dealer Queen Financial Group and two Chinese firms, Funding Investment Management and China Taihe Group.

 According to Taihe, one of the aims of the fund is "the export of 'OBOR' concepts," a reference to the Beijing-led One Belt One Road, a concept that seeks to spread China's development model and extend the influence of its corporations.

-Prime Minister Justin Trudeau is expected to announce the formal launch of free- trade talks during a visit to China in early December.
+Prime Minister Justin Trudeau is expected to announce the formal launch of free-trade talks during a visit to China in early December.

 Ms. Wynne supports the idea, but acknowledged the difficulties it could present for manufacturing and agriculture in Ontario.